Azure-Samples/azure-functions-completion-openai-java/README.md

 This sample highlights how to use the Azure Functions OpenAI TextCompletion input binding to send content to Azure OpenAI and get a result using Java.

-You can learn more about the OpenAI trigger and bindings extension in the [GitHub documentation](https://github.com/Azure/azure-functions-openai-extension) and in the [Official OpenAI extension documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-openai)
+You can learn more about the OpenAI trigger and bindings extension in the [GitHub documentation](https://github.com/Azure/azure-functions-openai-extension) and in the [Official OpenAI extension documentation](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-openai).

+You can opt in to have a VNet used in the sample by setting SKIP_VNET to true in the parameters.

 ## Prerequisites